 Maintaining gut health is the key to success

 In the development of the intestinal tract of piglets, a distinction can be made between the phase immediately after birth and after about 3-6 weeks.
-While in the first phase the intake of colostrum is essential for the protection, growth and maturation of the intestine, the post-weaning period is the time of greatest risk for the occurrence of intestinal problems.
+While in the first phase the intake of colostrum is essential for the protection, growth and maturation of the intestine, the post weaning period is the time when right nutrition needs to support optimal gut development.
 The aim here must be to ensure high feed intake through tasty and highly digestible feed to meet the piglet's energy needs, support microbiota and ensure the development of normal gut health post weaning.

 In future, common solutions may not work anymore

 However, there are questions about ZnO being involved in the development of antibiotic resistance as well as environmental concerns due to high levels of excreted zinc ions.
-As ZnO will be banned in the EU by 2022, the time is right to focus on non-medical alternatives for an upstream protection by strengthening the animal’s intestine during the sensitive weaning period with natural substances.
+As ZnO has been banned in the EU in 2022, the time is right to focus on alternative nutritional strategies that strengthen the animal’s intestine during the sensitive weaning period with plant-based feed additives.

 You want to find out more about other Challenges & Solutions?